aws-solutions-library-samples/guidance-for-maximum-data-availability-architecture-on-aws/README.md

 7. [Author](#author)

 ## Overview
 MD2A uses Aurora Global and Dynamo databases, Intelligent-Tiering S3 storage, global traffic management, application firewall and balancing infrastructure.
-These services, via their own programming APIs and SDKs, get engaged as necessary by our new _“MD2A”_ Data Platform which can deliver the _"Full Stack Resiliency"_, working with Application _in its entirety_, covering User Interface, Services and Database layers, as presented in the [Reference Architecture](#ArchDiag) diagram.
+These services, via their own programming APIs and SDKs, get engaged as necessary by our new _“Rananeeti”_ Data Platform which can deliver the _"Full Stack Resiliency"_, working with Application _in its entirety_, covering User Interface, Services and Database layers, as presented in the [Reference Architecture](#ArchDiag) diagram.

 ### What are we deploying?
 The main idea is to _make your application resilient to database failures_.